splat1745/Jarvis/README.md

 # Jarvis
-A Jarvis style AI that lives in your computer, ready to serve your requests.
+A Jarvis type of AI that lives in your computer, ready to serve your requests.

 ## What can it do?
 Its an Ai that lives in your computer, and can do commands like make new projects, open apps and more to come!